EDUCBA Logo

 How to Select a Database from Multiple Databases?

 Generally, we use the SQL SELECT statement to select a particular database from multiple databases and display its tables of records.
-This is required when many databases exist on MySQL servers, and we need to work only with one from them.
+This is required when many databases exist on MySQL servers, and we need to work only with one of them.

 We use the USE SQL command for this with the following: